 The web has opened incredible opportunities for youth and pros to collaborate, and yet with access also comes the need for mindfulness.
 We use COPPA guidelines to keep our online spaces safe, and also require that a guardian is present and available during sessions.
 All of our mentors are background checked.
 Beyond the fundamentals, however, safety is a core value for us at Society of Young Inklings.
 In order to develop creatively, one must feel safe, supported and engaged.
 Our resources and curriculum are all designed to bring a sense of improvisation, experimentation, and productive play to the creative process.
 Parents, mentors and students alike comment, "I thought it might be odd to meet online, but in the end, I was surprised at how the online space made it even more possible to collaborate."
 Many youth writers particularly like the real-time Google doc collaboration, as well as the personalized attention that can feel particularly focused through the video interaction.

-Q: Is there a way to try out a mentorship before commiting?
+Q: Is there a way to learn more about a mentorship before committing?